Primary Reading

 What are the 5 basic reading skills?

-In primary education, children must develop key background knowledge on basic reading skills.
-These are:
+In primary education, children must develop core knowledge of the following reading skills:

 • Reading comprehension - understanding the meaning of a written text